 50 years after his death, Hudec is finding himself in the center nationalistic competitions that started after he left the, then, Austra-Hungarian empire.
 He never returned to it after the split into several countries including Hungary and Slovakia.
 Hudec was born in a city that was Hungary then, but is now located in Slovakia, know as Banska Bistrica today.
-Since he studied in Budapest Royal Academy of Science (see post Laszlo Hudec Alma Mater for more details), and wrote his notes in Hungarian, one of the most difficult language in the World.
-Hungary was ruling this part of the world at that time so his education was certainly done in Hungarian, thus he is seen as Hungarian by Hungarians.
-At the same time, he is refered on all his buildings in Shanghai as Laudislav Hudec, a architect from Czechoslovakia.
-This surely infuriates any Hungarian knowing about it.
+He studied in Budapest Royal Academy of Science (see post Laszlo Hudec Alma Mater for more details), and wrote his notes in Hungarian, one of the most difficult language in the World.
+Hungary was ruling this part of the world at that time so his education was certainly in Hungarian, thus he is seen as Hungarian by Hungarians.
+At the same time, he is referred on some of his buildings in Shanghai as Laudislav Hudec, a architect from Czechoslovakia.
+While making Slovaks pleased, this surely infuriates any Hungarian knowing about it.
 In any case, his genius knows no border.

-Having lived in Central Europe I heard the story from both sides so many time.
-I find it really strange to be caught back this typical Central European story such a long way from its origins, now that I live in Shanghai.
+Having heard the story from both sides so many time, when I lived in Central Europe, I find it really strange to be caught back this typical Central European story such a long way from its origins, now that I live in Shanghai.
 Both countries are now part of the EU and entered the Schenghen space but this competition is still going on.
 Seen from China, they are tiny nations (Hungary and Slovakia’s population combined is smaller that Shanghai).
-Hudec was taken prisoner on the Russian front in 1917 and escaped a train to a prisonner camp in Siberia to finally arrive in Shanghai.
-He stayed away from Europe and move to Canada when Old Shanghai closed its doors to foreigners.
-Though is never went back, he still finds himself caught back by it even after his death.
+Hudec was taken prisoner on the Russian front in 1917 and escaped a train to a prisoner camp in Siberia to finally arrive in Shanghai.
+Not able to return to Hungary after 1945, he moved to the USA when Old Shanghai closed its doors to foreigners.
+Though is never went back, he still finds himself caught back by the Hungary/Slovakia competition even after his death.

 This will not stop the celebration of the “Year of Hudec” that is taking place all over this year, celebrating his work that is so much part of Shanghai (more details on www.hudec.sh).
-More information about Laszlo Hudec and his life can be found on (http://students.washington.edu/lrh/hudec/index.html).